 I tried to search the life of the Prophet (peace and blessings be upon him) to examine what approach he used with newly converted companions after they became Muslims.

 Sometimes this aspect is overlooked when we focus on the event itself (saying the shahadah) and consider it to be the ultimate goal of da`wah (Islamic outreach).

 We neglect – or consider it to be less important – the post-shahadah advice or curriculum that new Muslims need.

 The Prophet (peace and blessings be upon him) said:

-“The best among you in the days of ignorance are the best in the days after accepting Islam, provided that they acquire true knowledge and understanding of Islam (Fiqh)”.
+“The best among you in the days of ignorance are the best in the days after accepting Islam, if they acquire true knowledge and understanding of Islam (Fiqh)”.
 (Bukhari and Muslim).

-Every human being has their unique sets of talents and skills, and the Prophet (peace and blessings be upon him) recognized that fact and motivated people from the moment they accepted Islam.
+Every human has unique sets of talents and skills.
+The Prophet (PBUH) recognized that fact and motivated people from the moment they accepted Islam.

 Two legends of the Muslim history, Khalid ibn Al-Waleed and `Amr ibn Al-`As, embraced Islam at the same day and gave a huge boost to this deen.

 Khalid was the one who led the Muslim army to conquer `Iraq, Persia (Iran), Armenia, and Shaam (Syria & Lebanon). `Amr ibn Al-`As was the one who spread Islam in Palestine and Egypt.